AndyButland/UmbracoMapper/ReadMe.md

 To map a collection use the following method.
 This example maps the child nodes of the current page to a custom collection called 'Comments' on the view model.

     mapper.MapToCollection(CurrentPage.Children, model.Comments);

+You can also override here both the property names as before, and the level at which the mapping is made.
+So if for example you have one property on your view model that you want to get from the parent node, you can do this:

+    mapper.MapCollection(CurrentPage.Children, model.Comments,
+		new Dictionary<string, string> { { "ParentPage", "Name" }, },
+		new Dictionary<string, int> { { "ParentPage", 1 }, });

 You can also map any other collection if IPublishedContent, e.g. that built up from a node picker and query: